Attest means, bear a witness to a fact. Valid attestation, under Section 3 of the Transfer of Property Act, 1882 (TP Act), means: –

 However, this stipulation is restricted only to documents which are required by law to be attested.

-Every document does not mandatorily require a witness’ signature in India.
-Only few documents are required to be attested mandatorily by law.
+Every document does not mandatorily require a witness’s signature.
+Three legal instruments are required to be attested mandatorily by law.
 They are: –

 - Wills, as provided under Sections 63 of the Indian Succession Act, 1925